mtcoffee/mtcoffee.github.io/_posts/2024-05-28-ansible-awx-on-k3s-part2-backup-and-migration.md

 ---

 # Summary
 Continuing from the last post, now that we have a new AWX instance on the latest release how do we move our old instance data over.
-It's actually quite easy.
+It is actually quite easy.

 # Solution
 1. Backup the AWX secret key